Ted Sampley: The Three Soldiers copyright infringement lawsuit

 Sampley refused multiple offers from Scruggs to settle the case out of court, offering to let him and TLF license the image.
 He also rebuffed similar efforts by Tom Burch, another outspoken POW/MIA activist, to work out a settlement.
 Instead, Sampley attacked Hart in his newspaper, noting that by the sculptor's own recollection he had been gassed during antiwar demonstrations in the late 1960s and asserting that Hart had made a large amount of money from others' licensing fees (in fact, he did not keep any of the money he received).

 Scruggs came in for some criticism as well.
 Sampley noted that under the legislation which authorized the memorial, the fund Scruggs started to pay for it should have spent its remaining money and dissolved itself in 1984 after the memorial was completed and opened to the public.
 Instead, Sampley wrote, Scruggs had turned it into the VVMF and made it permanent, on the argument that some of the memorial's granite panels had already cracked and needed repair.

 Sampley noted that money that had been raised from the public to pay for those repairs was instead being spent on high-priced Washington lawyers in the lawsuit.
 He argued in court that since the statue had been placed on public land and was maintained at public expense, it was a "national symbol" that could not be copyrighted.
 Nevertheless, he offered to settle the case by having Homecoming II pay for the panel repairs.

 In 1993 the federal court hearing the case held for Hart and Scruggs.
 They were awarded almost $360,000 in unpaid royalties; as part of the judgment they were entitled to seize Sampley's house and business.
 Records he had filed with the court showed that he had made more money than the judgment from T-shirt sales.

 Sampley had formed one company, Red Hawk, to make the T-shirts, which it then sold to Homecoming II, a non-profit POW/MIA organization started by others in the 1980s whose founders had asked Sampley to take control of after a few years.
 Sampley himself claimed to have almost no money, but Red Hawk grossed almost $2 million over three years (Sampley claimed later that Scruggs's lawyers had deliberately exaggerated that number by including revenues from his for-profit businesses).
-At the same time, Keating wrote in her book, the Homecoming II volunteers who manned the booths received nothing beyond free lodging at a house owned by the organization.
+At the same time, Keating wrote in her book, the Homecoming II volunteers who staffed the booths received nothing beyond free lodging at a house owned by the organization.